advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-IECORSRedirectURI.md

 This article only applies to user error experiences where the browser in use is Internet Explorer (IE).

-If you are using the Azure AD authentication option to sign into the Skype for Business (SfB) Web SDK in Internet Explorer, you are successfully authenticating to Azure AD and getting redirected back to your web application, and then your sign in fails silently or hangs indefinitely, then this article is for you.
+If you are using the Azure AD authentication option to sign into the Skype for Business (SfB) Web SDK in Internet Explorer, you are successfully authenticating to Azure AD and getting redirected back to your web application, and then your signin fails silently or hangs indefinitely, then this article is for you.

 If the previous failure description seems to match your user's experience but the user is not on IE then you should return to [Troubleshooting Azure AD Authentication Failures for Skype Web SDK](./AADAuthFailures.md) for a list of other potential issues.